Difference Galois groups under specialization: Abstract

 \section{Abstract}

-We present a difference analogue of a result given by Hrushovski on differential Galois groups under specializations.
-Let $k$ be a field of characteristic zero and $D$ be a finitely generated domain over $k$ with $F$ as the field of its fractions.
+We present a difference analogue of a result given by Hrushovski on differential Galois groups under specialization.
+Let $k$ be an algebraically closed field of characteristic zero and $\bX$ an irreducible affine algebraic variety over $k$.
 Consider the linear difference equation